tetratorus/agent/README.md

 - Use ONLY standard library modules unless absolutely necessary
 - Keep implementation simple and minimal
 - Do not add external dependencies without explicit justification
+- For tool detection prefer to use XML-like tags

 ```